shanwong29/Kiez/README.md

 #### Development mode

-Runs the app in the development mode:
+When the server is on, go to `client/`, run the app in development mode by the following command:

 ```
 npm start
 ```

-You may view it in the browser on `http://localhost:3000`.
+You may view it in the browser on http://localhost:3000.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### Production mode

-Builds the app for production to the build folder by running:
+In `client/`, build the app for production by running:

 ```
 npm run build
 ```

-You may find more information in the [Create React App documentation](https://create-react-app.dev/docs/getting-started/).

 ## Built with